seancaulfield/pidesktop/install.md

 Kingspec 64GB | 28.2s | 11.7s | 3.3s

 A Few Observations:
-- Using a formatted blank SD card still cuts boot time by 5 seconds which is why it is recommended
+- Using a formatted blank SD card still cuts boot time by 5 seconds, but pidesktop does not require it
 - With the latest pidesktop here all devices reboot consistently with or without a blank SD card inserted.
 - The Samsung and Kingston mSATA devices had identical, fastest boot and reboot times - your mileage may vary
 - The Kingspec mSATA device had only slightly slower boot/reboot times